Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Introduction

 In the EL approach, the trajectory of each particle is tracked in response to collisional and hydrodynamic forces, while the carrier flow is represented in a Eulerian frame.
 The particles can be considered \textit{point particles} if their diameter is smaller than the smallest scales of fluid motion and in this case, we can use a grid size larger than the size of the particles which means the flow field on the particle surface is not resolved.
 The majority of EL simulations to date have been using the point-particle approach.
 However, in recent years, EL methods are being extended to finite-size particles, whose diameter is comparable to the mesh spacing, using volume-filtering \citep{capecelatro_2013}.
 In the case of finite-size EL methods, there are still outstanding questions as to how to couple the dispersed and carrier phases \citep{shankar_bala_2018}.
-Therefore, the interaction between particles and the surrounding flow, which is typically referred to as the drag correlation must be modeled using empirical relations or FR-DNS.
-An accurate drag correlation for the representation of the particle-laden mean drag force transfer is essential to perform predictive CFD simulations.
+Therefore, the interaction between particles and the surrounding flow, which is typically referred to as the drag correlation must be modeled using empirical relations or PR-DNS.

+An accurate drag correlation for the representation of the average interphase momentum transfer term is essential to perform predictive CFD simulations.
+However, it should be mentioned that there are different averaging approaches for EE methods including time--averaging \citep{ishii_book}, volume--averaging \citep{anderson_1967,jackson_1997}, ensemble--averaging \citep{drew_1983,drew_book,pai_subramaniam_2009}.
+The volume--averaging approach by \citet{anderson_1967} also involved filtering the fluid and particle fields. \citet{capecelatro_2013} extended this filtering approach to EL method and developed the volume-filtered Euler-Lagrange (VFEL) method.

+Although these averaging methods look similar, they are fundamentally different, and there has been a discussion on their validity and connection in the literature \citep{joseph_1990}.
+Recently, \citet{shankar_2020} showed the differences between the volume--averaging and ensemble--averaging, employing a simple example based on the mass conservation equation.
+Consistency of the PR-DNS and EE approaches requires that the method used to calculate the surface force density in the PR-DNS should be consistent with the definition of the average interphase momentum transfer term.
+Otherwise, the drag correlation inferred from PR-DNS may not be consistent with the EE equations that arise from the two-fluid theory \citep{tenneti_ijmf_2011}.
+A detailed discussion on the connection of PR-DNS equations and ensemble-averaged two-fluid equations is presented by \citep{tenneti_ijmf_2011}.

 Several researchers have studied the interphase momentum transfer (drag exchange) between phases in particle-laden flows.
 This is usually done in an idealized canonical flow problem in which the dispersed phase consists of monodisperse spherical objects which are fixed and distributed homogeneously in a periodic domain.
 Fixed beds are a good approximation for gas--solid flows with high inertia particles.
 This special case is well-studied and several drag correlations are proposed in the literature \citep{hill_koch_2001a,hill_koch_2001b,vanderHoef_2005,beetstra_2007,tenneti_ijmf_2011, rong_2013,zaidi_2014,bonger_2015,tang_2015,kravets_2019}.
 These studies have also been extended to bidisperse particles \citep{vanderHoef_2005,beetstra_2007,yin_sundaresan_2009a,yin_sundaresan_2009b, mehrabadi_ijmf_2016} as well as clustered \citep{mehrabadi_ces_2016} or inhomogeneous \citep{wang_2011,zhou_2014} configuration of particles.